 If you’re using a stand mixer at this point, switch to your whisk attachment.

-Mix in the crew and then the lemon juice and finally the vanilla extract or rum.
+Mix in the cream and then the lemon juice and finally the vanilla extract or rum.

 Mix in the sifted flour and then scrape the batter into the largest bowl you own (trust me here, mine was a touch small and it was tough to fold in the meringue)